+NOTE: Sworn members covered under the collective bargaining agreement, will maintain a CIT designation of "Certified".

+- B. The CIT Program Coordinator is responsible for selecting and removing officers from the CIT program.
+To enable a determination as to the fitness of an individual to serve as a Certified CIT Officer at the time of a member's attendance to Basic or Refresher CIT courses, the CIT Program Coordinator or designee will review and assess the following: - 1. the member's disciplinary history.
+Members will be deemed ineligible for designation as a Certified CIT Officer if disciplinary records show: - a. sustained Complaint Register (CR) allegations within the past five (5) years involving excessive use of force; and - sustained CR allegations within the past five years where the sustained finding directly relates to a verbal or physical interaction with individuals in crisis. - 2. the member's performance history.

+Department members who have received evaluation ratings categorized as "Exceeds Expectations" or "Meets Expectations," as defined in the Department directive titled "Performance Evaluations of All Sworn Department Members Below the Rank of Superintendent" for each of the last two evaluations.

-- B. The CIT Program Coordinator is responsible for selecting and removing certified CIT-trained Department members from the CIT program.
-To enable a determination as to the fitness of an individual to serve as a Certified CIT Officer at the time of a member's attendance to Basic or Refresher CIT courses, the CIT Program Coordinator or designee will review and assess the following: - 1. the Crisis Intervention Team (CIT) Application for CIT Officer Designation (CPD-15.519). - 2. the member's disciplinary history.
-Members will be deemed ineligible for designation as a Certified CIT Officer if disciplinary records show: - a. sustained Complaint Register (CR) allegations within the past five (5) years involving excessive use of force; - b. sustained CR allegations within the past five years where the sustained finding directly relates to a verbal or physical interaction with individuals in crisis; and - c. open CR allegations for which a reasonable probability exists that the officer may receive discipline for excessive force, verbal or physical interaction with individuals in crisis. - 3. the member's performance history. - 4. seniority record to verify member has at least two years of service. - C. The CIT Program Coordinator will: - confirm on a quarterly basis that certified CIT-trained Department members remain in compliance with eligibility requirements, including the member's disciplinary history and CIT Refresher training requirement. - 2. notify the Chief of the Bureau of Patrol, the Commander of the Strategic Initiatives Division, the Deputy Chief of the Training and Support Group, and the District/Unit Commanding Officers of certified CIT-trained Department members who are out of compliance with eligibility requirements, including the member's disciplinary history and CIT Refresher training requirement. - D. The Training Division is responsible for updating training records that document completion of Basic, Advanced, and Refresher CIT trainings. - E. The Commander, Strategic Initiatives Division, is responsible for reporting to the Office of Emergency Management and Communications (OEMC) when Department members complete Basic CIT and CIT Refresher requirements that permit OEMC to identify and prioritize the response of certified CIT-trained Department members to calls for service involving individuals in crisis.
-An updated list of current and active certified CIT-trained Department members, and their assignment, will be provided daily. - F. Each quarter, the Commander, Strategic Initiatives Division, will inform OEMC of officers who are out of compliance with CIT Program eligibility requirements and who may not continue to be prioritized to respond to calls for service involving individuals in crisis. - G. District station supervisors will ensure that the daily assignment roster sent to OEMC and entered into the PCAD reflects certified CIT-trained Department members by placing a "Z" next to their names.
+- 3. seniority record to verify member has at least two years of service. - C. The CIT Program Coordinator will: - confirm on a quarterly basis that Certified CIT Officers remain in compliance with eligibility requirements, including conferring with the Chief, Bureau of Internal Affairs, or designee on the member's disciplinary history and Deputy Chief, Training and Support Group, or designee on the member's CIT Refresher training requirement. - notify the Chief, Bureau of Patrol, the Commander, Strategic Initiatives Division, the Deputy Chief, Training and Support Group, and the District/Unit Commanding Officers of Certified CIT Officers who are out of compliance with eligibility requirements, including the member's disciplinary history and CIT Refresher training requirement. - D. The Training Division is responsible for updating training records that document completion of Basic, Advanced, and Refresher CIT trainings.

+- E. The Commander, Strategic Initiatives Division, is responsible for reporting to the Office of Emergency Management and Communications (OEMC) when Department members complete Basic CIT and CIT Refresher Training and meet the eligibility requirements that permit OEMC to identify and prioritize the response of certified CIT officers to calls for service involving individuals in crisis. - 1.
+An updated list of current and active Certified CIT Officers and their assignment, will be provided daily. - 2.
+Each quarter, the Commander, Strategic Initiatives Division, will inform OEMC of officers who are out of compliance with CIT Program eligibility requirements and who may not continue to be prioritized to respond to calls for service involving individuals in crisis. - F. District station supervisors will ensure that the daily assignment roster sent to OEMC and entered into the PCAD reflects Certified CIT Officers by placing a "Z" next to their names.

-NOTE: A current roster of Certified CIT-trained Department members is available via the eLearning application.
+NOTE: A current roster of Certified CIT Officers is available via the eLearning application.